You are here

 Mark D. Henderson

 As chief information officer, Mark Henderson is responsible for the development, implementation, and delivery of technology that supports the academic, business, and research missions of the University and its more than 40,000 students, researchers, faculty, and staff across five campuses.
-He oversees nearly 250 full-time and 150 student staff in Computing Services and Systems Development (CSSD) that manage Pitt's central IT functions and services—including:
+He oversees more than 300 full-time and 150 student staff in Information Technology that manage Pitt's central IT functions and services—including:

 - Pitt's secure and reliable network infrastructure, including PittNet Wi-Fi in all academic and administrative buildings, along with a Network Operations Center that maintains 24/7 monitoring for central and departmental servers

 - Software licensing and packages made available to students, faculty, staff, and departments at little to no cost

 - A University Data Warehouse that enables administrators to access a consistent set of key data points for strategic assessment and planning